kjaymiller/frontmatter-check/README.md

 ## Overview

-It ensures that required metadata is present.
+It ensures that required metadata is present in your Markdown files.

 ## The Problem

 [Markdown][markdown] is incredibly flexible (you're reading it now!) and [frontmatter][frontmatter] adds even more flexibility.
-That said there is no built-in validation and any issues in your configuration can result in websites, docs, and content not appearing as expected.
+That said, there is no built-in validation, and any issues in your configuration can result in websites, docs, and content not appearing as expected.

-We can't do much about the validation but we ensure that you include the frontmatter metadata that your application expects.
+We can't do much about the validation, but we can ensure that you have included all the frontmatter metadata that your application expects.

 ## Installation